 IV treatment at homeHome intravenous antibiotic therapy; Central venous catheter - home; Peripheral venous catheter - home; Port - home; PICC line - home; Infusion therapy - home; Home health care - IV treatment

 IV Treatment at Home

 You or your child will be going home from the hospital soon.
 The doctor has prescribed medicines or other treatments that you or your child need to take at home.

-IV means giving medicines or fluids through a needle or tube (catheter) that goes into a vein.
-It includes any type of tube or catheter that goes into the vein, such as a:
+IV (intravenous) means giving medicines or fluids through a needle or tube (catheter) that goes into a vein.
+The tube or catheter may be one of the following:

-Home IV treatment is a way you or your child can receive IV medicine without being in the hospital or going to a clinic.
+Home IV treatment is a way for you or your child to receive IV medicine without being in the hospital or going to a clinic.

-You may need high doses of antibiotics or special types of antibiotics that you cannot take by mouth.
+You may need high doses of antibiotics or antibiotics that you cannot take by mouth.

 - You may have started IV antibiotics in the hospital that you need to keep getting for a while after you leave the hospital.

 - For example, infections in the lungs, bones, brain, or other parts of the body may be treated this way.